 Migrate to Grav 2.0

-Grav 2.0 brings some significant changes, including a new admin, updated libraries, and a cleaner plugin model.
+Grav 2.0 brings significant changes: a new admin, updated libraries, a first-party REST API, and a cleaner plugin model.
 Because of that, upgrading to 2.0 is not handled in place.
+The recommended path is to install Grav 2.0 separately, then import your content and configuration from your existing site.

 Why upgrade to Grav 2.0?